DJ-Tai/FamilyAgenda/README.md

 # FamilyAgenda
-CSULB CECS 277 Group Project
+### CSULB CECS 277 Group Project

+Coming soon to a device near you